qdrant/landing_page/qdrant-landing/content/documentation/concepts/hybrid-queries.md

 ### Query by ID

-Whenever you need to use a vector as an input, you can always use a point id instead.
+Whenever you need to use a vector as an input, you can always use a [point ID](../points/#point-ids) instead.

 ```http
 POST /collections/{collection_name}/points/query